Q: What are my options for recertification?

 A: Log in to your online account and update your profile information, then click on the "Renew Your Certification" link under the "My AANPCB" box on the Welcome (Home) page.
 First choose your option for recertification (either through Clinical Hours and Continuing Education or Computer-Based Examination), then complete the online application.

-If you choose to renew through Clinical Hours and Continuing Education, you will need to submit your CE certificates and verification of RN licensure to complete your application.
+If you choose to renew through Clinical Hours and Continuing Education, you will need to submit your CE certificates and verification of RN or APRN licensure to complete your application.
 These can be uploaded into your application using the arrow icon on each CE activity you have entered, or submitted by fax, email, or mail.

 If you choose to renew through Computer-Based Examination, you will receive an email notifying you of approval to test.
 You will then need to schedule your examination with our partner company, PSI Services LLC (PSI).
 Applicants can schedule their testing appointment at a location and on a date convenient for their scheduling needs based on PSI testing center availability.